tpximpact/mhclg-oruk/content/adopt/02_business_case.md

 This unlocks several benefits:

-- Improved outcomes as residents receive accurate, timely information: accessing the right help at the right time.
+- Improved outcomes as residents receive accurate, timely information: accessing the right help at the right time
 - Better resident experience.
-Increased trust in online information and reduced frustration in accessing services.
+Increased trust in online information and reduced frustration in accessing services
-- More effective signposting: staff can refer to a broader range of services, improving efficiency.
+- More effective signposting: staff can refer to a broader range of services, improving efficiency
 - A joined-up front door to services.
-Reusing data across organisations enhances the resident experience.
+Reusing data across organisations enhances the resident experience

 ## 3. The power of sharing a common standard